Iringa Region: Geography

 The elevation of Iringa varies from 900 to 2,300 meters above sea level.
 A significant scarp that can reach 800 meters in height and is the eastern portion of the Great Rift Valley surrounds the area on all sides.
-Iringa is hence situated in Tanzania's southern highlands, bordering the Mbeya, Njombe, Morogoro, Dodoma, and Singida areas.
+Iringa is hence situated in Tanzania's southern highlands, bordering Mbeya, Njombe, Morogoro, Dodoma, and Singida areas.

 The region is drained by the Little Ruaha and the Great Ruaha rivers.
 The lake created by the Mtera Dam is the other significant water body here.

 The region can be divided into three zones - highland, midland and lowland.
 The highland zone is towards the east of the region.
 This area experiences a rainy season between November and May with annual precipitation ranging from 500–1500 mm.
 The period between June and September is cold and dry.
 The midland zone, in the central part of the region, lies at a height of 1200–1600 m above sea level and faces between 600–1000 mm of rain every year.
 Finally, the lowland zone, at a height of 900–1200 m gets between 500–600 mm of rain per annum.

 About 16% of the land in Iringa Region is forested.
 The region is host to the Ruaha National Park, famous for its large herd of elephants and over 400 species of birds.
 Other animals include lions, sable antelopes and kudu.
 A second park, Udzungwa Mountains National Park in Iringa Rural District, is less visited.

 Demographics

-Iringa Region has a total population of 941,238.
+Iringa Region has a total population of 1,192,728.